Hank Wayland: Personal life

 Wayland married Hazel Watts in 1929 and they had two sons, Noel, and Ronald, and later a daughter, Dianne.
 During The Depression, Wayland was forced to send his sons to Florida to live with his wife's brother while be toured the US and in Europe, eventually relocating his family to Glendale California.
 He officially retired from his music career in 1968.

-Illness and Death
+Illness and death

-Wayland was diagnosed with colon cancer in 1978 and had a Colectomy, and later that year he was suspected of suffering from Alzheimer's disease.
-He died peacefully 27 Mar 1983 while living in a retirement home.
+Wayland was diagnosed with colon cancer in 1978 and had a colectomy, and later that year he was suspected of suffering from Alzheimer's disease.
+He died peacefully on March 27, 1983, while living in a retirement home.